Join us for an adventure in flavor!

 Transfer to a jar or bowl, cover with cling wrap and refrigerate until ready to serve.

-Serving suggestions
+Serving Suggestions

 This avocado sauce goes with practically anything and everything.
 Remember dipping, topping, spreading…

-The possibilities are as endless as the Deliciousness!!
+The possibilities are as endless as the deliciousness!!

-Some variations
+Some Variations

-• Do you want it as a salad dressing?
+- Do you want it as a salad dressing?
 Just add a little more lime juice, vinegar and olive oil or water to give it a thinner consistency.
 Try it on your regular salad and get surprised by how bright and refreshing it tastes.

-Next time you feel like some tortilla chips, grab a few extra ingredients and make this guasacaca instead of your regular holy moly gaucamole.
 I like to mention here that I absolutely adore my guac, but after making acquaintance with this new saucier version, I don’t mind dunking my chips in guasa every now and then!

 Get Guasacaca Going!!
 Btw, can you pronounce it correctly by now, the way the locals do… Wah-sah-kaka! 🙂

-Guasacaca, on my Gypsy Plate… enjoy!
+Guasacaca, on our Gypsy Plate… enjoy!

-Try these other awesome condiments from around the world!
+Try these other awesome condiments!

 Cilantro Mint Chutney